 Instead they convert ALA (alpha linolenic acid) from fresh grasses and forages into DHA and EPA.
 However, this process is inefficient and does not generate enough of these omega-3s to benefit from their anti-inflammatory properties.

-Enriching your horse’s diets with EPA and DHA has numerous beneficial effects.
+Enriching your horse’s diet with EPA and DHA has numerous beneficial effects.
 One of the most noticeable benefits is a shiny, healthy coat.
-These PUFAs also helps prevent skin allergies and dry skin.
+These PUFAs also help prevent skin allergies and dry skin.

 Omega-3 supplementation has been shown to prevent tying up in horses that have a history of exertional rhabdomyolysis (ER).